Diffusion™ Cloud restricts the ability to perform actions to

 After the authentication request has been allowed, no further authentication handlers

 are called to make a decision or assign roles.
-However, the Diffusion server
+However, Diffusion Cloud

 also assigns the default assigned roles for a named principal to the client session.
 The